BrittaRude/BrittaRude.github.io/inputs_about/_posts/2020-07-01-britta-rude-teaching experience.md

 - The effect of naturalization on immigrant children (Winter 2021/22)

 - How to channel remittances towards more productive assets in developing countries (Winter 2021/22)

+## Master Thesis

+- The Interaction between Educational Programs and Informality in Latin-America (Winter 2022/23)